12.4: Biological Oxidation-Reduction Reactions

 Figure \(\PageIndex{18}\): Activation of cytochrome P450 and other gene expression on exposure to nonpolar aromatic molecules such as dioxin

-On binding to a ligand, the AhR is activated and enters the nucleus, where it binds to ARNT on the aryl hydrocarbon response element (AhRE) and promotes transcription of downstream genes including cytochrome P450 family 1 subfamily A member 1 (CYP1A1) and interleukin-1 (IL-1).
-CYP1A1 is in the CYP1A family that promotes activation of procarcinogens a well as hydroxylation of steroid hormones like estrogens.
-It also participates in the metabolism of steroidal hormones including estrogens.
-ARNT is the aryl hydrocarbon receptor nuclear translocator, AhRE the aryl hydrocarbon response element; CYP1A1, XAP2 is the aryl hydrocarbon receptor interacting protein, AHRR is the aryl-hydrocarbon receptor repressor, IL-11 is interleukin 17, Hsp90 is heat shock protein 90 and p23 is prostaglandin E synthase 3
+On binding to a ligand, the AhR is activated and enters the nucleus, where it binds to ARNT on the aryl hydrocarbon response element (AhRE) and promotes transcription of downstream genes, including cytochrome P450 family 1 subfamily A member 1 (CYP1A1) and interleukin-1 (IL-1).
+CYP1A1 is in the CYP1A family and promotes the activation of procarcinogens and the hydroxylation of steroid hormones like estrogens.
+It also participates in the metabolism of steroidal hormones, including estrogens.
+ARNT is the aryl hydrocarbon receptor nuclear translocator; AhRE the aryl hydrocarbon response element; CYP1A1, XAP2 is the aryl hydrocarbon receptor interacting protein; AHRR is the aryl-hydrocarbon receptor repressor; IL-11 is interleukin 17, Hsp90 is heat shock protein 90 and p23 is prostaglandin E synthase 3

 Dioxin has been shown to affect estrogen-mediated activities.
 Estrogens, small hydrophobic hormones derived from cholesterol, enter cell and bind to cytoplasmic estrogen receptors, which then dimerize and bind to the estrogen response element (ERE), initiating transcription.
 Tamoxifen, a drug derived from the yew plant, blocks the biological effects of the estrogen receptor.
 Although it binds to the estrogen receptor, it doesn't elicit the same conformational changes in the protein, which prevents the bound receptor from binding to the estrogen response element and recruiting other proteins needed for estrogen-dependent gene transcription.
 It is used in chemotherapy and prevention of estrogen-dependent breast cancer cells.

 How does dioxin interfere with estrogen signaling?
-Ahr and ARnt contain a basic helix-loop-helix motif which mediate their interaction with DNA.
+Ahr and ARnt contain a basic helix-loop-helix motif, which mediates their interaction with DNA.
 Upon binding of the complex, detoxification genes are activated.
-The dioxin-Ahr-Arnt complex can also bind to the estrogen receptor, which can then lead to activation of genes containing an estrogen response element (ERE) in the absence of estrogen.
+The dioxin-Ahr-Arnt complex can also bind to the estrogen receptor, activating genes containing an estrogen response element (ERE) in the absence of estrogen.
 However, if estrogen is present, inhibition of gene expression from ERE is observed.
 Dioxins can be potent dysregulators of estrogen-induced gene expression.
-Such changes in estrogen activity could help to explain the pro- and inhibitory effects of dioxin on estrogen-mediated cellular responses and possible effects of dioxin on the immune system and on cancer development.
+Such changes in estrogen activity could help to explain the pro- and inhibitory effects of dioxin on estrogen-mediated cellular responses and the possible effects of dioxin on the immune system and cancer development.

 Given the importance of the cytochrome P450s, we'll offer two variant portrayals of their mechanism.
 Figure \(\PageIndex{19}\) shows the overall catalytic cycle of the enzyme with associated redox changes in the generic substrate, RH, and the Fe heme ion.